DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/debug_writer.md

 # Debug Writer
-The `DebugWriter` in the `DarkRift.Server.Plugins.LogWriters` namespace provides a log writer that writes to `System.Diagnostics.Debug`.
+The `DebugWriter` in the `%DarkRift.Server.Plugins.LogWriters` namespace provides a log writer that writes to `System.Diagnostics.Debug`.